hoernsten/lxd/README.md

 ### Usage

-Use the *ct* command followed by the module name to invoke it.
+Use the *ct* command followed by the module name to invoke it, then enter any values as needed when prompted.

 ```
 ct create